 In 1986 the Army took Hans back to Holland with a job that still permitted him to pursue his passion.
 He had little fly fishing experience in Holland and not many Dutch people knew much about him because he had spend so many years abroad.
 That began to change when he joined the general meeting of the Dutch Fly Fishing Association at a time when they were seeking new staff members.
 Hans joined as a member of the editorial staff of the Dutch Fly fishing magazine, and remained there for fifteen years.
 In addition, in 1986 he became the Dutch-area secretary of the Grayling Society in Holland.
 And he remains there today.

-Hans is also well known for providing an excellent non-profit guiding service, mainly for worldwide friends in Scandinavia.
-Since 1996, he yearly travels to Canada where he spends his long summer holidays doing a lot of fly fishing and conducting fly-tying classes and workshops with kids and women.
+Hans is also well know for providing an excellent non-profit guiding service, mainly for worldwide friends in Scandinavia.
+Since 1996, he yearly travels to Canada where he spend his long summer holidays and doing a lot of fly fishing and fly tying classes and workshops with kids and women.
 This allows him to test new patterns on Atlantic salmon, Pacific salmon, steelhead, different char species, shad, inconnu, whitefish, pike, grayling, trout, and small mouth bass.
-In his spare time he organizes some workshops and classes for fly-fishing novices and kids, up to seasoned veterans.
+In his spare time he organizes some workshops and classes for fly fishing novices and kids, up to seasoned veterans.
 He enjoys sharing his knowledge about fly-fishing and fly-tying, and is particularly skilled in the taking of Atlantic salmon and grayling on dry flies.
 Hans’ most favourite patterns are parachutes, emergers, realistic nymphs and some large series of special Atlantic Salmon flies (dry, wet and nymphs)

-Hans van Klinken’s best-known patterns are the large L.T series, developed in Norway in the early eighties: All dry flies and these include the Klinkhåmer Special and ParaPoly Sedge.
+Hans van Klinken’s best-known patterns are the large L.T series, developed in Norway in the early eighties.
+All dry flies and these include the Klinkhåmer Special and ParaPoly Sedge.
 Also well-known are his Leadheaded grayling bugs, the Caseless Caddis series, the Remerger series, his Flymphs, the Baetis nymph and dun variation.
-In addition, the Once and Away series, the Ugly Bugs, his lake trout and inconnu streamers and the Culard series.
+In addition is the Once and Away series, the Ugly Bugs, his lake trout and inconnu streamers and the Culard series.
 Less well known are his personal productive series of salmon patterns, of which many are dries.
-Amazing are Hans’ salmon nymphs and his unique and large Bondal series of wet salmon-flie.
+Amazing are Hans’ salmon nymphs and his unique and large Bondal series of wet salmon flies.

 Finally, Hans supports and sponsors wildlife and environmental projects close to his heart.
 He is noted for donating to charity all of his proceeds from auctions of his flies, and his appearance fees from “commercial” workshops and classes.
-Hans does all his workshops and classes for free, except once in a while he asks for some money for charity reasons or to pay his travel expenses now he is retired.
+Hans does all his workshops and classes for free except once and while he asking some money for charity reasons or to pay his travel expenses now he is retired.
 Since 1986 Hans has returned thousands of dollars to different charitable projects and wildlife organizations.